brucechanglongxu/brucechanglongxu.github.io/_posts/2020-12-17-MyAcademicTrajectory.md

 title: My Academic Trajectory
 ---

 In order to complete all four of my major requirements, I will need to maintain myself at an average of 21/22-units throughout the academic year and continue to take classes throughout the summer.
 I am thankful that all of the mathematics classes are at most 3 units and most graduate level EE-CS/Physics classes are also three units in total.
 It is safe to say that I may not receive much rest or sleep over the next few years, however that does not imply that I won't enjoy the journey!
-I may also choose to take a 5-th year to obtain a masters degree at another institution whilst working to save money before applying to Graduate School.
+I may also choose to work for a few years to save money before applying to Graduate School.
 The beauty of the dual major is that units can be double counted :)

 I would like to thank all my family and friends for their enduring love and support yesterday, today and tomorrow.